mrsvllmr/de_zoomcamp_2023_project/README.md

     - If you want to: Start a Quick Run via UI <br>
       -> Afterwards you will now find a data directory and the ingested json file within your GCS bucket :white_check_mark:

+19. dbt-bigquery authentication methode
+    I used the service-account method by referencing the json file in the .gc folder.
+The result of the configuration via CLI is the profiles.yml file.<br>
+    When reproducing, this file must therefore be adjusted accordingly.

+20.

 > wip - will be supplemented step by step; until then, this note remains in place

 <br>